 Everyone knows quitting smoking is tough, but there are all kinds of unexpected and aggravating aspects of the process that people might not think about.
-Below we’ve gathered up 7 of the most difficult things about quitting.
+But as well as your health, you'll be saving the environment too.
+Below we've gathered up 7 of the most difficult things about quitting smoking.

 Crankiness - It's no secret that giving up traditional cigarettes makes a person irritable.
 Unfortunately, you’ll never understand just how irritable until you go through it.
 The nice lady at the coffee shop who always smiles and says hello when you order?
 You’ll want to throw that coffee in her face.
 Your co-worker who asks you if you caught the football match on TV this weekend?
 You’ll want to burn his cubicle to the ground.
 Giving up smoking will make you feel like a different person at times, and that new person is mean.